KellyStathis/frdr_ror_parsing/readme.md

 All source files should be placed in the registry_data folder.

-Usage: `python RORJsonParser.py --data ror-data.json --override ror_overrides.tsv`
+Usage: `python RORJsonParser.py --data ror-data.json --overrides ror_overrides.tsv`

 The output file `frdr_affiliation_metadata.csv` has the following columns: